sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

      :align: center
      :width: 60%

+- Click on the Import button
-- Select the name of project which is present in the uploaded zip file
+- Choose the zip file from your computer to import

-Select the project name from which the user has to import the data of connectors (May import in the same project or any other of the user's choice).
+- Select the name of project which you would like to import from the zip file

 There are three options when importing Applications: